hal0423/HoYoLabHonkaiImpactCheckIn/README.md

 + `Code` -> `Download Zip` and unzip on your local directory
 + Make sure you're logged in to [HoYoLab Check in Website](https://act.hoyolab.com/bbs/event/signin-bh3/index.html?act_id=e202110291205111)
 + Go to `chrome://extensions/`, enable `Developer mode`.
 Click `Load Unpacked` and naviate to `/src/` in your unzipped directory
-+ Make sure to run Chrome everyday
++ Since the script will only load on Chrome start up, make sure to open new Chrome window daily.